P8sx/sbs/README.md

 | ------------- | ------------- |
 | ![input-module-isolated](./images/input-module-isolated.png) | ![input-module-vin](./images/input-module-vin.png) |

+## WARNING
+Project is in very **EARLY STAGE** (so no file are actually present in repository)

+## Standalone mode
+Currently modules are equipped with ESP8285 which mean you can flash any firmware to use board as standalone WIFI enabled device

+## Supervisor mode
+Each board connect using bus connector with main supervisor (ESP32/RaspberryPI/PC?) using communication interface.
+Supervisor will be responsible for system working logic ex. if (input from module_X == high) turn relay_Y on module_Z

 ## Supervisor's
 | State | Name | Description | Estimate BOM per board (excl. shipping) |